 Flexibility and Autonomy |

-Hybrid models offer greater control over how and where employees work, increasing job satisfaction and loyalty to the company |
+Hybrid models provide greater control over how and where work is performed, which research consistently associates with higher job satisfaction and organizational loyalty. |

 Integrating hybrid work model

 Step 1.
-Take a closer look at your business processes
+Audit business processes

 - Which tasks require physical presence, and which can be done remotely?